fioprotocol/fips/fip-x.md

 ##### Processing
 * Request is validated per Exception handling.
 * Content is returned as in existing call supplemented with:
 	* If *payer_fio_address* and *pub_add_request_id* specified, return encrypted public address granted to Payer FIO Address with supplied ID of Public Address Request, provided expiration date has not passed.
+If none exist *encrypted_public_address* will be empty.
 	* If *payer_fio_address* specified, return encrypted public address granted to Payer FIO Address irrespective of ID of Public Address Request, provided expiration date has not passed.
 If multiple exist, return the one added last.
+If none exist *encrypted_public_address* will be empty.
 ##### Exception handling
 In addition to existing.
 |Error condition|Trigger|Type|fields:name|fields:value|Error message|